jonnykry/infilcheck/README.md

 - A web application (located in the `app` directory, to manage any infiltrations or check on the status of your room
 - Live tracking (located in the `pi` directory) on a Raspberry Pi using a webcam

-In addition, we created a prototype for GPIO to physically track when the Raspberry Pi is recording, when videos are sent, and the status of uploads.
+In addition, we created a prototype with GPIO to visually track when the Raspberry Pi is recording, when videos are sent, and the status of uploads.

 # Installation Guide
 The Infilcheck Installation guide comes in two parts.